godak9/Credit_Card_Analysis_Machin_Learning/README.md

 # Credit_Card_Analysis_Machine_Learning
 # Overview
 ## Purpose
 Machine learning can be used to predict credit card risk and solve loan approval questions becasue credit risk is ultimatley an unbalanced classification problem.
 Previous data on loan approval can be used to train machine learning models to determine if someone if worthy of a loan, but good loans undeniably outnumber risky loans, and this class imbalance must be considered when choosing model for prediciting credit risk.
-The purpose of this project was to use the Python's Sciki-learn (**sklearn**) and Imbalanced-learn (**imblearn**) libraries to build and evaluate six differnt classification models that use differnt resampling and ensemble learning algorithms.
+The purpose of this project was to use the Python's Sciki-learn (**sklearn**) and Imbalanced-learn (**imblearn**) libraries to build and evaluate six different classification models that use differnt resampling and ensemble learning algorithms.
 The goal was to determine which of the six models are best at predicting credit risk based evidence from confusion matrices and classification reports.
 ## Analysis Roadmap
 The [credit card dataset](LoanStats_2019Q1.csv.zip) used in this project to train machine learning models came from LendingClub, a peer-to-peer lending services company.
 This dataset was imported to a DataFrame, cleaned, and encoded using the **Pandas** library.

 This project was broken down into following three main parts found in the Analysis Section:
-1. Using Oversampling and Undersampling Algorithms to Predict Credit Risk
+1. Using Oversampling and Undersampling Technqiues to Predict Credit Risk
    - Use the oversampling **RandomOverSampler** algorithm to resample the dataset and train a logisitc classifier.
    - Use the oversampling **SMOTE** algorithm to resample the dataset and train a logisitc classifier.
    - Use the undersampling **ClusterCentroids** algorithm to resample the dataset and train a logisitc classifier.
-2. Using a Combination Sampling Algorithm to Predict Credit Risk
+2. Using a Combination Sampling Technique to Predict Credit Risk
    - Use the combinatorial over- and under-sampling **SMOTEENN** algorithm to resample the dataset and train a logisitc classifier.
-3. Using Ensemble Classifiers to Resample Data Predict Credit Risk
+3. Using Ensemble Learning Techniques to Resample Data Predict Credit Risk
    - Use the ensemble **BalancedRandomForestClassifier** algorithm to resample the dataset and train an ensemble classifier.
    - Use the ensemble **EasyEnsembleClassifier** algorithm to resample the dataset and train an ensemble classifier.